andywiranata/jetproxy/README.md

 Traditional reverse proxies demand manual configuration for every route, making them impractical in modern setups.
 This project introduces a **modern API reverse proxy**, designed to automate this process and dynamically route traffic to your microservices with minimal effort.

-By automatically discovering services and adjusting routes, this reverse proxy simplifies management, enhances scalability, and reduces operational overhead, allowing you to focus on your services instead of maintaining complex routing configurations.
+By automatically discovering services and adjusting routes, this reverse proxy simplifies management, enhances scalability, and reduces operational overhead, allowing you to focus on your services instead of maintaining complex routing configurations,

 ## Features (In Progress)